 I’ll show you how to focus your guitar practice time through an exercise I’m sure you’ve encountered before in some variation or another:

 I’ve spent countless hours practicing exercises like this and I’m sure they’ve somewhat helped my musical progress.
 However, I would have gained way more had I practiced these exercise with intentions more specific than training my fingers or playing faster

 The aim of this lesson is to show how you can get more from even such a simple exercise if you know what to look for, and have specific goals you want to achieve while practicing it.

-What you will do is, practice that same exercise but this time, you will ask questions to yourself while you’re doing it.
+What you will do is to, practice that same exercise but this time, you will ask questions to yourself while you’re doing it.

 Ask these questions one at a time, and in the following order:

 1. Is my left hand in the correct position while I’m playing each note? (consult with your teacher, or do an online search about correct hand positions.
-Incorrect hand positions will lead to inefficient playing, habits that will be hard to correct, and can even lead to hand injury)
+Incorrect hand positions will lead to inefficient playing, habits that will be hard to correct, and can even lead to a hand injury)